AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-request-manager.md

 <a id="opIdRequestManager_Bulk Delete Assets"></a>

-Deletes all assets with the specified idenftifiers.
+Deletes all assets with the specified identifiers.
 This API can delete up to a maximum of 1000 assets in one API call.

 ### Request
 ```text